Three-time and defending Supercars champion Scott McLaughlin will not return in 2021, joining the US-based IndyCar series with Penske.

-But in the space of a couple of weeks, the young Kiwi has driven an IndyCar four times around three tracks, participated in PR and marketing photo shoots, tested on road courses and speedway circuits and locked away a race appearance in the series later in the year.
+WhichCar has been following the story since April, when the young Kiwi drove an IndyCar four times around three tracks, participated in PR and marketing photo shoots, tested on road courses and speedway circuits, and locked away a race appearance in the series later in the year.

-And all of this comes before his 2020 Supercars title defence has even started.
+And all of this came before his 2020 Supercars title defence had even started.

 McLaughlin's good IndyCar timing